aws-amplify/amplify-js/media/storage_guide.md

         return <S3Album path={path} />
 ```

-For private album, supply `level` property
+For private album, supply the `level` property:

 ```
         return <S3Album level="private" path={path} />
 ```

-Might have non-image files in album, use `filter`
+You might have non-image files in an album from your bucket.
+In this case you can use a `filter` prop:

 ```
         return <S3Album
                     level="private"